MinSang22Kim/Smart-LED-and-Remote/README.md

   - Automatic mode based on ambient light.

 - **Remote Control**:
-  - Buttons for ON, OFF, AUTO, Brightness Up, and Brightness Down.
+  - Buttons for ON and OFF (only 2 buttons used due to constraints).
   - BLE communication with the Smart LED.

 - **BLE Integration**: